Godiva Chocolatier: Family-run business

+Acquisition by Campbell Soup Company

+In 1966, the Campbell Soup Company acquired a one-third stake in Godiva and began distributing the products in the United States for the first time, where they were sold at shopping centers.
+Campbell operated a manufacturing facility in Reading, Pennsylvania, to produce Godiva chocolate for the American market.
+In 1972, the first Godiva shop in North America was opened on New York City's Fifth Avenue.
+That same year, Godiva chocolates became available in Japan in a department store in central Tokyo.
+In 1974, full ownership of Godiva was sold by the Draps Family to the Campbell Soup Company.
+In the decades following, Campbell greatly expanded Godiva's presence in the United States and around the world.

+Yıldız Holding Ownership

 By 2007, Godiva had annual sales of approximately $500 million.
 In August of that year, the Campbell Soup Company announced it was exploring strategic alternatives, including possible divestiture, for its Godiva Chocolatier business; the company said the "premium chocolate business does not fit with Campbell's strategic focus on simple meals".
-In December 2007, Campbell announced that it entered into an agreement to sell Godiva to Yıldız Holding based in Istanbul, Turkey, which is the owner of Ülker group and the largest consumer goods manufacturer in Turkey.
+In December 2007, Campbell announced that it entered into an agreement to sell Godiva to Yıldız Holding, which is based in Istanbul, Turkey, and which also owns the Ülker group and the largest consumer goods manufacturer in Turkey.
 The acquisition was completed in March 2008 for $850 million.

-Godiva continues to own and operate more than 450 shops worldwide.
+According to AFR on October 31, 2017, Godiva continued to own and operate more than 450 shops worldwide.

-In May 2012, Godiva opened Café Godiva in London's Harrods department store, which offers Godiva's chocolate beverages, pastries and chocolates.
+In May 2012, Godiva opened Café Godiva in London's Harrods department store, which offers Godiva's chocolate beverages, pastries and chocolates (the café permanently closed by 2022).
 The company also has a store in the Harrods Food Hall.

 In 2016, Godiva celebrated its 90th anniversary and opened its 100th store in China.
-In 2017, the business opened its first store in Australia, inaugurated its Pierre Draps Chocolate Research & Development Centre in Brussels and opened its North America flagship store at Rockefeller Center in Midtown Manhattan.
-In 2018, Godiva opened its first café in Brussels, the birthplace of the brand.
+In 2017, the business opened its first store in Australia, inaugurated its Pierre Draps Chocolate Research & Development Centre in Brussels and opened its North American flagship store at Rockefeller Center in Midtown Manhattan.
+In 2018, Godiva opened its first café-concept in Brussels (permanently closed by 2022).

-In Japan in February 2018, Godiva took out a full-page ad in the Nihon Keizai Shimbun financial newspaper, suggesting the retirement of the giri choco practice.
-As part of this practice, women are expected to buy chocolate for their colleagues, friends, bosses and sometimes family members on Valentine's Day.
-The public's reaction to the ad was generally seen as favorable.
+In Japan in February 2018, Godiva took out a full-page ad in the Nihon Keizai Shimbun financial newspaper, recommending the retirement of the giri choco practice.
+As part of this practice, women are expected to buy chocolate for their male colleagues, friends, bosses and sometimes family members on St. Valentine's Day.
+The public's reaction to the ad was generally seen as favorable though some accused the ad as a stealth marketing ploy.

-As of October 2020, the CEO of Godiva is Nurtaç Ziyal Afridi.